KenSciResearch/fairMLHealth/templates/README.md

 # Templates

 ## Binary Classification Assessment Template
 Use [this template](Template-BinaryClassificationAssessment.ipynb) as a skeleton for comparing fairness and performance measures across a set of trained binary classification models.

-For an example with a completed comparison, see [examples_and_tutorials/Example-BinaryClassificationTemplate.ipynb](https://nbviewer.jupyter.org/github/KenSciResearch/fairMLHealth/blob/tutorial_update/examples_and_tutorials/Example-BinaryClassificationTemplate.ipynb)
+Similarly Use [this template](Template-RegressionAssessment.ipynb) can be used for regression models.